smlnj/smlnj/compiler/Basics/prettyprint/README.md

 File: newpp/README.md

-# README for NewPP, A New Prettyprinter
+# README for PrettyPrint, A New Prettyprinter Library

 Version 7: